Isangeles/quoter/README.md

 ## Introduction
-Quoter is simple bash program that displays random quote from selected quotes collection.
+Quoter is simple program for GNU Linux Bash that displays random quote from selected quotes collection.

 Quotes collection file need to be text file written in following format:
 ```